glowkeeper/P3D/docs/labs/week5Session1.md

 }
 ```

-There are two _UI_, _Text_ elements needed to make it all work - one for outputting the number of balls you've destroyed, and another to output the total time once you've destroyed every ball.
+There are two _UI_, _Text_ elements needed to make it all work - one for outputting the number of balls you've destroyed, and another to output the total time, once you've destroyed every ball.
 Create _UI_, _Text_, set its _Font Size_ to 48 and rename it _Score Text_.
 Create another _UI_, _Text_ and set its _Font Size_ to 48.
-Rename that to _Time Text_.
-Position them in the top left hand corner of the _Screen Space - Overlay_.
+Rename that _Time Text_.
+Position them in the top left hand corner of the _Screen Space - Overlay_, one underneath the other.
 Drag the _Score Text_ UI element into the _Score Text_ field of the _Spawn Objects_ script, and the _Time Text_ UI element into the _Time Text_ field.
 Now press _Play_ and see if you can beat the time displayed in Figure 3, below!

 ![](./images/fiveSeconds.png)